AnkurDesai11/ExamPortal-Backend/README.md

 Models (each model has it's table in the MySQL database) defined are as follows
 * User
 * Role
+* User Role
 * Category
 * Quiz
-* QQuestion
+* Question

 Following relationships are established in the database
 * Many-to-one relationship between users and roles, each user can have only one role (either user or admin), many users can be assigned the same role.
+This is achieved using intermediate user role model which maps keys user_i and role_id from user and role tables respectively.
 * One-to-many realtionship between categories and quiz, multiple quizzes in each category but a quiz can only be part of a single category.
 * One-to-many relationship between quizzez and questions, multiple questions in each quiz but a question can only be part of a single quiz.